 On a standard NAS or SAN, you can read files at about 500 MB/sec.
 On the other hand, HDFS drives are limited to speed from 5 to 50MB/sec.
 So, we advise all our customers to store their datasets on a NAS or a SAN and only uses HDFS for long-term cold (artic) storage (Basically, you can replace your old “tapes” by HDFS but don’t expect much more from HDFS).

 A data lake is a simple large directory that can contains as many dataset files as you want.
-In opposition, a data warehouse is stored inside a RDBMS (i.e. inside Oracle, Teradata, SQLServer, etc.) and this directly imposes a (financial) limit to the quantity of data that can be store inside a data warehouse.
-Indeed, the more data store inside a database, the higher the cost of the database.
+In opposition, a data warehouse is stored inside a RDBMS (i.e. inside Oracle, Teradata, SQLServer, etc.) and this directly imposes a (financial) limit to the quantity of data that can be stored inside a data warehouse.
+Indeed, for most of the database engines, the licensing costs are directly proportional to the volumetry of the data stored inside the database.

 When using a distributed storage system such as HDFS, a large quantity (i.e. exactly two third 2/3) of your storage space is “lost” to provide resilience against hardware failure.
 This means that each time you want to add 1TB of storage inside HDFS, you actually need to purchase 3TB of physical space.
 This has a cost.
 When you add this additional cost (66% of your bills) to the hosting, maintenance and support cost of a large Hadoop cluster, you quickly realize that Hadoop is really expensive.
 Most of the companies that we see adopting HDFS storage have annual invoices from their cloud service provider that range from half a million to several million euros.